TritonDataCenter/sdc-sapi/README.md

     # sdc-login sapi
     # /opt/smartdc/sapi/tests/runtests

 The full test suite takes approximately 8-10 minutes to run.
+It also requires that both the IMGAPI and SAPI zones have external NICs, as those services need to communicate with updates.joyent.com.
+The external NIC is added as part of the staging machine's setup.
+On other development machines, running the /usbkey/scripts/setup_manta_zone.sh script is a expedient way to add both those external NICs.